Ogre (board game): Publication history

 OGRE was designed by American game designer Steve Jackson and published by Metagaming Concepts in 1977 featuring artwork by Winchell Chung.
-The game proved popular, and Metagaming quickly released a second edition later the same year, with a much larger print run and rulebook artwork by Clark Bradly rather than Chung.
+Jackson said his concept arose from the limitations of the "Microgame" format: "Thinking about writing a scenario using maybe 30 counters and just a few hexes, it hit me: give one side one counter.
+One big counter.
+After that, it started to fall into place."
+The game proved popular, and Metagaming quickly released a second edition later the same year, aimed at improving the game's balance, with a much larger print run and rulebook artwork by Clark Bradley rather than Chung.

+Steve Jackson Games

 When Steve Jackson left Metagaming to found Steve Jackson Games (SJG), he took the rights to OGRE with him and published a new (third) edition in 1982.
-This third edition featured double-sided counters.
-SJG also created a sequel, G.E.V.
+This third edition featured double-sided counters and reused the Bradley artwork from the second edition; unlike the Metagaming MicroGames, which were housed in a plastic zipper storage bag, the third edition came in a "Pocket Box" clamshell.
+The board now used a color sheet with artwork by Denis Loubet.

 In 1987, SJG released OGRE: Deluxe Edition.
 The rulebook cover artwork was the Denis Loubet illustration that was also used for the OGRE computer game (see Spinoffs below).
-The board was sturdier than the previous edition's paper map, and the counters were provided with stand-up plastic bases.
+The board was printed on a folding cardboard base, sturdier than the previous edition's paper map, and the counters were provided with stand-up plastic bases.
+Games magazine listed the Deluxe Edition as one of its best games of the year.